SimonCoste/SimonCoste.github.io/posts/gradient.md

 - When $f(x) = |Ax - b|^2 / 2$, we are doing nothing more than an iterative method to find a solution for $Ax = b$.
 The gradient of $f$ is $Ax$, while the Hessian is $A$: it no longer depends on $x$.
 Its eigenvalues are the eigenvalues of $A$, hence $\kappa$ is *really* the conditioning number of $A$.

+## Stochastic gradient descent

+There are many situations where one would like to perform gradient descent, but access to the real gradient $\nabla f(x_n)$ at every step can be very resource-consuming.
+This is the case in many machine learning algorithms where $f$ is a sum of individual losses over a dataset and estimationg the whole gradient would need to compute as many complicated gradients as elements in the dataset.
+In [this follow-up note](/posts/SGD/) I give the same kind of result, but for SGD when the loss still satisfies inequalities like \eqref{qc}.